Coordinating Services for Deaf Students

 Middle age hispanic woman doing video call using sign language at the office

 Coordinating effective accommodations and services for a range of deaf individuals takes time and proactive planning.
-While the numbers of deaf students may vary by semester, it is always a good idea to have a solid structure for planning, implementing, and evaluating services provided.
+While the number of deaf students may vary by semester, it is always a good idea to have a solid structure for planning, implementing, and evaluating services provided.
 This module provides an overview of key components for coordinating accommodations and services effectively for deaf students in education and training settings.
-By the end of this module, participants will have information, resources, and action items to prepare and deliver equitable services to any student attending their institution.
+By the end of this module, participants will have information, resources, and action items to prepare and deliver services to any student attending their institution.

 Learning Objectives: